10 Feb 2019

 They love to travel

 All sea turtles are prolific travellers.
 They can be found nesting along the coastline of more than 80 countries around the world, with the largest nesting populations found in Costa Rica and Australia.
 Female green turtles have been known to travel more than 2,600 kilometres in their migrations between feeding grounds and nesting beaches.
 Hawksbills are also known to make long journeys.
 WWF-Australia has used satellite trackers to help map the migration patterns and feeding areas of hawksbill turtles.
-We’ve found they migrate from nesting beaches in northeast Queensland and Papua New Guinea to the Torres Strait and waters surrounding Cape York.
+We’ve found they migrate from nesting beaches in north east Queensland and Papua New Guinea to the Torres Strait and waters surrounding Cape York.
 This helps us understand where they may need further protection.

 But they have a soft spot for home